-We demonstrate the image labeling technique using cow images from the Microsoft image database[2], and on face segmentation.
-The feature vectors used for the Microsoft image database and the face segmentation were respectively the Varma-Zisserman MR8 texture features [49] and the Weijer-Schmid Hue features [48].
+We demonstrate the image labeling technique using cow images from the Microsoft image database, and on face segmentation.
+The feature vectors used for the Microsoft image database and the face segmentation were respectively the Varma-Zisserman MR8 texture features [52] and the Weijer-Schmid Hue features [51].
 The MR8 texture feature are robust to rotation and are translational invariant.
 The Hue features are invariant to photometric transformations.

 On the hand labeled image, the function u(z) was initialized to one for one of the classes and negative one for the other class.
 The function u(z) was initialized to zero on the unlabeled image.
-The graph Laplacian is constructed using (2.8).
+The graph Laplacian is constructed using (2.10).
 The Ginzburg-Landau energy with fidelity was then minimized.
-The parameter values were as follows: $\tau = .1$ , dt = .01, $\epsilon = .1$ , c = 21, and 500 iterations.
-The fidelity term $\Lambda$ was set to one on the initial image and to zero on the unknown image.
-The
+The parameter values were as follows: $\tau = .1$, dt = .01, $\epsilon = .1$, c = 21, and 500 iterations.
+The fidelity term Λ was set to one on the initial image and to zero on the unknown image.
+The Nyström extension was used to determine the spectral decomposition of the weight matrix.

-FIG. 4.6.
-The labels from the original upper left hand image was transferred to the upper right hand image.
-The individual results for each region is shown in the lower images.
-Note that the algorithm is robust to mislabeled sections.
-Furthermore, the algorithm can identify regions that we do not know a label for such as the wall in the right hand images.

-Nyström extension was used to determine the spectral decomposition of the weight matrix.
 The labels of the second image was then determined by the sign of u(z) on the second image.
 Results of the segmentation for the Microsoft database is shown in Figure 4.6.
 Note that the algorithm is robust to mislabeling in the initial image.
-Additional examples are shown in Figure 4.7.
-This figure demonstrates that cows of another color are not labeled as a cow.
-Note that the white is predominately classified as not a black or brown cow.
-Furthermore, the algorithm can handle more complex scenes where there are no cows.
-In the cluttered airplane scene, no consolidated features are identified.
+Another example is given in Figure 4.7 where a face from the Computational Vision database [1] was segmented.
+In both examples, the predominant features were identified, and some of the pixels with few representative features were removed.
+For example, the nose and eye of the brown cow were removed from the segmentation and the eyes and eyebrows of the face was removed.
+5. Connection to previous methods in the literature.
+We discuss the connection between our algorithm and related methods from the literature.
+In the final section we present some open problems.